Pylons/pyramid/docs/designdefense.rst

 matches first.
 A 404 error is raised.
 This is not what we wanted; it just happened due to the order in which we defined our view functions.

+This is because "Groundhog" routes are added to the routing map in import order, and matched in the same order when a request comes in.
+Bottle, like Groundhog, as of this writing, matches routes in the order in which they're defined at Python execution time.
+Flask, on the other hand, does not order route matching based on import order; it reorders the routes you add to your application based on their "complexity".
+Other microframeworks have varying strategies to do route ordering.

-You may be willing to maintain an ordering of your view functions which reifies your routing policy.
-Your application may be small enough where this will never cause an issue.
-If it becomes large enough to matter, however, I don't envy you.
-Maintaining that ordering as your application grows larger will be difficult.
-At some point, you will also need to start controlling *import* ordering as well as function definition ordering.
-When your application grows beyond the size of a single file, and when decorators are used to register views, the non-``__main__`` modules which contain configuration decorators must be imported somehow for their configuration to be executed.
+Your application may be small enough where route ordering will never cause an issue.
+If your application becomes large enough, however, being able to specify or predict that ordering as your application grows larger will be difficult.
+At some point, you will likely need to more explicitly start controlling route ordering, especially in applications that require extensibility.

+If your microframework orders route matching based on "complexity", you'll need to understand what that "complexity" ordering is and attempt to inject a "less complex" route to have it get matched before any "more complex" one to ensure that it's tried first.

+If your microframework orders its route matching based on relative import/execution of function decorator definitions, you will need to ensure you execute all of these statements in the "right" order, and you'll need to be cognizant of this import/execution ordering as you grow your application or try to extend it.
+This is a difficult invariant to maintain for all but the smallest applications.

+In either case, your application must import the non-``__main__`` modules which contain configuration decorations somehow for their configuration to be executed.
 Does that make you a little uncomfortable?
 It should, because :ref:`you_dont_own_modulescope`.

 "Stacked Object Proxies" Are Too Clever / Thread Locals Are A Nuisance